lawnjelly/Misc/PortalDocs/rooms_and_portals_tutorial_simple.md

 * The geometry you created so far is all `STATIC` (non-moving).
 If you look in the inspector for geometry nodes, you will see they derive from `CullInstance`.
 Here you can set the `portal_mode` for objects in the portal system.
 This determines how the node is processed.
 * If you now write a script to move one of your objects within a room and view it through a `Camera` as the scene runs, you may notice that the object gets culled incorrectly.
 This is because `STATIC` objects are assumed not to move in the system.
 If you instead change the object to `DYNAMIC`, it should now update the culling correctly.
 * There are several `portal_modes`, these are described in the main documentation.
+* Try turning the portal on and off at runtime from your script!
+Once converted to a `Portal`, you can run `set_portal_active` to open and close the portal.